liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 This document outlines the use cases and requirements that guide the specification of a Network Attestation for Secure Routing framework (NASR).

-NASR is targeted to help attest a specific network path and verify if actual forwarding result is compliant to the attested path and attributes.
-The components of this network path can be any combination of physical devices and links, and virtual links and virtual network functions.
-The target network path can correspond to a network overlay, or to an underlay supporting it, at any level in the applicable overlay recursion hierarchy.

 ## Note for NASR participants

-This document collates and synthesizes discussion outcomes of NASR mailing list and IETF 118 path validation side meeting.
+This document collates and synthesizes discussion outcomes of NASR mailing list and side meetings.

 It is created to help
   1. Foster consensus among list members.